-Are you interested in pursuing a business career, becoming a part of the leadership hierarchy?
-Do you have a desire to maintain legal and moral integrity within a company?
-Does your attention to detail and standards drive you to want to enhance the business/public relationship?
+A chief compliance officer (CCO) is part of the leadership hierarchy.
+They maintain legal and moral integrity within a company.
+They pay attention to detail and standards drive you to want to enhance the business/public relationship.
 If you have a passion to act as a steward of business practices, then becoming a chief compliance officer (CCO) may be the right career for you.

 Why Become A Chief Compliance Officer